ibm-cloud-docs/speech-to-text-data/features.md

 You can direct the service to parse the audio in ways that determine how the service returns final transcription results:

 -   [End of phrase silence time](/docs/speech-to-text-data?topic=speech-to-text-data-output#silence_time) specifies the duration of the pause interval at which the service splits a transcript into multiple final results in response to silence.
 -   [Split transcript at phrase end](/docs/speech-to-text-data?topic=speech-to-text-data-output#split_transcript) directs the services to split a transcript into multiple final results for semantic features such as sentences.
 The service bases its understanding of semantic features on the base language model that you use with a request.
 Custom language models and grammars can also influence how and where the service splits a transcript.
-The feature is supported for US English and UK English audio.

 ### Speaker labels
 {: #features-speaker-labels}

 [Speaker labels](/docs/speech-to-text-data?topic=speech-to-text-data-output#speaker_labels) identify different speakers from the input audio.
 The transcription labels each speaker's contributions to a multi-participant conversation.
-Speakers labels are beta functionality that is available for US English, UK English, German, Japanese, Korean, and Spanish.
+Speakers labels are beta functionality that is available for US English, UK English, Australian English, German, Japanese, Korean, and Spanish.

 ### Keyword spotting and word alternatives
 {: #features-keyword-spotting}